The Doors (film): Development

-Film directors Brian De Palma, Martin Scorsese and William Friedkin had all flirted with making a Doors biopic over the years.
+Several film directors, including Quentin Tarantino, Francis Ford Coppola, Aaron Russo, Jerry Weintraub, Brian De Palma, Jonathan Taplin, Irving Azoff, Martin Scorsese and William Friedkin had all flirted with or approached about making a Doors biopic over the years.
 In 1985, Columbia Pictures acquired the rights from the Doors and the Morrison estate to make a film.
 Producer Sasha Harari wanted filmmaker Oliver Stone to write the screenplay but never heard back from his agent.
 After two unsatisfactory scripts were produced, Imagine Films replaced Columbia.
 Harari contacted Stone again and the director met with the surviving band members, telling them he wanted to keep a particularly wild scene from one of the early drafts.
 The group was offended by this and exercised their right of approval over the director, rejecting Stone.

 By 1989, Mario Kassar and Andrew Vajna, who owned Carolco Pictures, had acquired the rights to the project and wanted Stone to direct it.
 The Doors had seen Stone's film Platoon (1986) and were impressed with what he had done, and Stone agreed to make the film after his next project, Evita.
 After spending years working on Evita and courting both Madonna and Meryl Streep to play the titular role, the film fell apart over salary negotiations with Streep and Stone quickly moved into pre-production for The Doors.
+Stone was announced to direct the project in January 1990.

 Guitarist Robby Krieger had always opposed a Doors biopic until Stone signed on to direct.
 Conversely, keyboardist Ray Manzarek had traditionally been the biggest advocate of immortalizing the band on film but opposed Stone's involvement.
 He was not happy with the direction that Stone was going to take with the film and refused to give his approval.
 According to actor Kyle MacLachlan, "I know that he and Oliver weren't speaking.
 I think it was hard for Ray, he being the keeper of the Doors myth for so long".
 According to Krieger, "when the Doors broke up Ray had his idea of how the band should be portrayed and John and I had ours".
 Manzarek stated that he was not asked to consult on the film and wanted it to be about all four band members equally, rather than the focus being on Morrison.
 Conversely, Stone stated that he repeatedly tried to get Manzarek involved, but "all he did was rave and shout.
 He went on for three hours about his point of view ...
 I didn't want Ray to be dominant, but Ray thought he knew better than anybody else".
-As Krieger revealed in his book Set the Night on Fire, Manzarek was also jealous of Stone because he wanted to direct the film himself.
+Krieger claimed in his book Set the Night on Fire that Manzarek was also jealous of Stone because he wanted to direct the film himself.